BigFeyisayo/LITA_CAPSTONE_PROJECT_2/README.md

 ### Tools & Technologies
 ---
-For both projects, I made use of the same tools and technologies to carry out me cleaning, analysis and down to visualization.
 - Microsoft Excel:
   1. For data analysis and visualization.
   2. For data summarization and pivot tables.